Pilfer/hermes_rs/README.md

 #### Project Goals

 - Full coverage for all public HBC versions
 - The ability to inject code stubs directly into the .hbc file for instrumentation
 - Textual HBC assembly
+- Eventually a halfway decent decompiler, but that may be another project that uses this one

 ##### Potential Use cases